 We hear a lot about the sustainability movement these days.
-We know sustainability’s not just a buzzword, either — from carrying a reusable keep cup to use for our takeaway coffee to installing solar panels to harness the sun’s power, we’re all embracing eco-friendly lifestyles.
+We know sustainability’s not just a buzzword, either — from carrying a reusable keep cup to use for our takeaway coffee to installing solar panels for a home security system to harness the sun’s power, we’re all embracing eco-friendly lifestyles.

 Some of the ways we can bring energy-efficient solutions into our homes and businesses are obvious.
 We can update our old energy-guzzling hot water system with a modern, energy-saving unit, and we can cut out daily bad habits like boiling a full kettle for a single cup of coffee.

 Others are a little less obvious but just as important.
 You may not have considered metal roofing as a ‘green’ solution, but it can make a drastic difference to your carbon footprint, as well as the long-term value of your home or business.

 The rise of metal roofing

 Here’s an alarming statistic: the built environment is responsible for 40 per cent of the world’s greenhouse gas emissions.
 It also utilises one-third of the world’s resources and generates millions of tonnes of waste each year.
 If you think your home or business can’t have much of an environmental impact, think again.

 A well-designed roofing system is an integral part of a building’s overall durability and service life.
 Conventional roof tiles provide poor weather and thermal protection, causing energy expenditure to go quite literally through the roof.

 Metal roofing, on the other hand, has a minimal carbon footprint, and can last up to two to three times as long as tiled roofs while also providing superior energy efficiency.
 Made of various metals including tin, aluminium, copper and galvanised steel, metal roofs are good for both the environment and your energy bills.